The immersive Programs

 No, at this time, you have to be in Boston to participate.

-If I complete the fundamental skills classes, can I then apply to the immersive program?
+If I complete the Intro skills classes, can I then apply to the immersive program?

 Yes, many students who have taken these classes have gone on to complete our immersive programs.